-Interest-Only Mortgages Explained UK — How They Work
+Interest-Only Mortgages Explained: How They Work in the UK

-Interest-only mortgages offer lower monthly payments, but the capital balance never reduces.
-Find out who qualifies, how repayment strategies work, and whether this type of mortgage is right for you.
+Interest-only mortgages keep monthly payments low, but the capital balance never falls, so the full amount is still owed when the term ends.
+See who qualifies, how repayment strategies work, and whether interest-only is the right fit for you.

 What is an interest-only mortgage?

-Because the capital is never reduced, you need a separate plan — known as a repayment vehicle or repayment strategy — to accumulate enough money to clear the debt when the mortgage matures.
-Lenders will ask for evidence of this plan at the application stage and may review it periodically during the term.
+Because the capital never shrinks, you need a plan running alongside the mortgage, a repayment vehicle or repayment strategy, to build up enough money to settle the debt when the mortgage matures.
+Lenders want to see evidence of that plan when you apply.
+Some will also check in on it from time to time as the years go by.

 Interest-only vs repayment: £300,000 mortgage at 4.5% over 25 years